LRitzdorf/GitTraining/README.md

 all.
 Maybe it's an API token or password that someone added by mistake, or maybe this is a local-only branch that you want to clean up before pushing.

 Here are some changes that we *do* want to include in the repo's history.
+When you interactive-rebase this branch, be sure to keep this part.